mdn/content/files/en-us/web/accessibility/aria/roles/alert_role/index.md

 ### Example 3: Visually hidden alert container for screen reader notifications

 It's possible to visually hide the alert container itself, and use it to provide updates/notifications explicitly for screen readers.
-This can be useful in situations where important content on the page has been updated, but where the change would not be immediately obvious to a screen reader user.
+This can be useful in situations where important content on the page has been updated, but where the change would not be immediately obvious to a screen-reader user.

 However, make sure that the container is not hidden using `display:none`, as this will hide it even from assistive technologies, meaning that they won't be notified of any changes.
 Instead, use something like the [`.visually-hidden` styles](https://www.a11yproject.com/posts/how-to-hide-content/).